 For insurance patients, authorization for skilled Recovery Care must be obtained from the insurance carrier prior to admission.
 After admission, the case manager will be in communication with the insurance carrier about the length of stay covered.

 For private pay patients, the patient or patient’s representative agrees to pay full charges following discharge from the Recovery Care program.

 Located in Dawson, MN Johnson Memorial provides Physical, Occupational, and Speech Therapies as well as Skilled Nursing, Social Services, Dietary Consultation, and Patient/Family Education.

-Our facilities is connected with the local care center providing additional activities for our patients.
-For more information please contact Mary Helgeson at 320-769-4323 X2135.
+Our facilities are connected with the local care center providing additional activities for our patients.
+For more information please contact Mary Helgeson at 320-312-2135.

 Same Day Surgery

 The night before your surgery/procedure, please be sure to follow any pre-surgical instructions.
 You will be notified usually a day or two before the surgery/procedure of the scheduled time to report to the hospital.

 - Eating and Drinking – Nothing to eat or drink after midnight the day before your surgery or as specified by your physician.
 Please remember not to swallow water when brushing teeth.
 Do not chew gum or use mints as this activates your gastric juices causing a risk for nausea/vomiting during and after sedation.

 - Valuables – Please do not bring valuables such as jewelry or cherished personal items to the hospital.
 Bring your insurance card if you have one.

 - Medications – Please bring your prescription bottles of medications with you to your clinic appointment.
 You may be asked to take certain medications with a sip of water before you arrive at the hospital on the day of your procedure/surgery.
 While you’re in the hospital, the nurse will provide all medications needed.